WHY A GREAT MANY COME TO ‘WOLFSSCHANZE’ (POLAND) AND VERY FEW GIVE CREDIT TO ‘WEHRWOLF’ (UKRAINE)

 THE RUINS IN GRASS, THAT WOULD MAKE SENSE TO YOU

 The vast majority of the people, who make the beyond-touristic journey to the ‘Wehrwolf’ find nothing but disappointment among the pinewood forestry and the concrete fragments, which are undescriptive for a history-admirer without thorough preliminary research.
-The administration of the Memorial complex has once erected a number of informational boards with a general history of Ukraine in the Second World War and the region of Vinnytsia yet with minor facts on the war-time geography of the site and the lapsed erections.
+The administration of the Memorial complex has once erected several informational boards with a general history of Ukraine in the Second World War and the region of Vinnytsia yet with minor facts on the war-time geography of the site and the lapsed erections.
 The ‘Sperrkreis I’ area (The main area, infrastructured for Hitler and military command) alone included 19 wooden structures and two concrete bunkers, yet only a few of the buildings can still make a historical sense for the comers.
 For this reason, I would like to touch upon the sites of the former compounds, which have preserved a kind of historical interest and could be still distinguished among the overall green landscape of the territory, which is now more like an under-maintained park for a dog walking.

 THE PRIVATE WW2 MUSEUM